visgl/deck.gl/docs/api-reference/deck.md

 ##### `parameters` (Object, optional)

-This prop will only be consulted once after deck.gl's WebGL context is initialized.
-If set, the value will be passed to luma.gl's `setParameters` function to do an initial configuration of the context, e.g. to disable depth testing, changing blending modes etc.
+Expects an object with WebGL settings.
+This object will be passed to luma.gl's `setParameters` function to configure the WebGL context, e.g. to disable depth testing, change blending modes etc.

+The `parameters` will be set before each frame is rendered.
+Naturally, any WebGL `parameters` prop supplied to individual layers will still override global parameters for that layer.

 Please refer to the luma.gl [setParameters](http://uber.github.io/luma.gl/#/documentation/api-reference/get-parameter) API for documentation on supported parameters and values.

 ##### `debug` (Boolean, optional)

-Flag to enable debug mode.
+Flag to enable WebGL debug mode.

 Default value is `false`.

 Notes:

 * debug mode is slower as it will use synchronous operations to keep track of GPU state.
-* Enabling debug mode requires an extra luma.gl import:
+* Enabling debug mode also requires an extra luma.gl import:

 ```js
 import 'luma.gl/debug'